BradleyCodeU/bradleycodeu.github.io/_apcsa/ch7arraysandarraylists/ch7pizzatoppings.md

     //      Search the array using a TRADITIONAL FOR LOOP to determine if the string is in the arraylist

-    //           Find and remove that pizza topping
+    //           If you find it, use the remove method to remove that pizza topping from the arraylist

-    //           Use toString to print the new list OR print "That is not in the list"
+    //      Either print the new, smaller list OR print "That is not in the list"

     // Step 7:
     // After the user has entered the sentinel value and exited the loop, print the list using a FOR EACH loop (enhanced for loop)